-This page describes requirements and best practices for Transfer service for on-premises data agents.
+This page describes best practices for file system transfers.

 Performance best practices

 The following are best practices for ensuring good transfer performance: